 - 1Z0-052 , Oracle11g: Database Administration

 Oracle Database 11g: Administration I

-This database administration exam is one of five that you must pass in order to earn certification
+This database administration exam is one of five that you must pass in order to earn

 as an Oracle database administrator.